httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Alternative Server Opt-In {#auth}

-{{RFC7838}} requires that an alternative service only be used when there are "reasonable assurances" that it is under control of and valid for the whole origin.

-As defined in that specification, a client can establish reasonable assurances when using a TLS-based protocol with the certificate checks defined in {{RFC2818}}.

-However, it is possible that the server might become confused about whether requests' URLs have a `http` or `https` scheme, for various reasons; see {{confuse}}.
-To assure that the alternative service has opted into serving `http` URLs over TLS, clients are required to also check the "http-opportunistic" well-known URI defined in {{well-known}} before directing `http` requests to it.
+It is possible that the server might become confused about whether requests' URLs have a `http` or `https` scheme, for various reasons; see {{confuse}}.
+To assure that the alternative service has opted into serving `http` URLs over TLS, clients are required to check the "http-opportunistic" well-known URI defined in {{well-known}} before directing `http` requests to it.

-When a client has a valid http-opportunistic response for an origin (as per {{well-known}}), it MAY consider there to be reasonable assurances as long as:
+Clients MUST NOT send `http` requests over a connection with the `h2` protocol identifier, unless they have obtained a valid http-opportunistic response for an origin (as per {{well-known}}), and:

-* The chosen alternative service presents a certificate that is valid for the origin, and
+* The chosen alternative service presents a certificate that is valid for the origin, as per
+  {{RFC2818}} (this also establishes "reasonable assurances" for the purposes of {RFC7838}}), and

 * The origin object of the http-opportunistic response has a `tls-ports' member, whose value is an array of numbers, one of which matches the port of the alternative service in question, and